 Tax Benefits for Victims of Hurricanes Harvey, Irma, and Maria – The provision makes changes to the Disaster Tax Relief and Airport and Airway Extension Act of 2017, including extending the tax relief provided for to cover disaster areas related to Hurricanes Harvey, Irma, and Maria that were declared between September 21 and October 17, 2017.

 Don’t worry about knowing these tax laws.
-TurboTax has you covered.
+TurboTax has you covered and is up to date with the latest tax laws.
+TurboTax will ask you simple questions about you and give you the tax deductions and credits you’re eligible for based on your answers.
 If you have more questions while doing your taxes, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
 TurboTax Live tax experts can even review, sign, and file your return.